Guide to the 2026 Summer of Plunder Campaign Map

 Southeastern Theater

-This is the smallest theater and will be “retired” two-thirds through the campaign.
-Each team starts with one significant location with heavy defenses and one less major location, through the point values and starting defenses are not identical.
+This is the smallest theater and will be “retired” two-thirds through the campaign (Week 6).
+Each team starts with one significant location with heavy defenses and one less major location, although the point values and starting defenses are not identical.

 This theater represents the complex conflict between the English, Spanish, Natives and French in the Florida territory.
 Notable battles and campaigns in this region during Queen Anne’s War include James Moore’s expedition against St. Augustine in 1702, a 1706 attempted invasion of Charles Town by a joint Spanish/French/Native alliance, the Apalachee campaign against the various Spanish Missions, and attacks on Pensacola and Mobile in 1707 and 1709.